 - Grape: Use 1 ounce of grape schnapps, such as De Kuyper, or grape liqueur, such as Dr. McGillicuddy’s brand, to make your cocktail taste like a grape Tootsie Pop.

-- Raspberry: Add 1 ounce of raspberry liqueur, such as Chambord, to make this a raspberry Tootsie Pop cocktail!
+- Raspberry: Add 1 ounce of raspberry simple syrup or raspberry liqueur, such as Chambord, to make this a raspberry Tootsie Pop cocktail!

 Or have fun with other fruity spirits you might have on hand.